 Unfortunately, your homestay is not able to house you early, as they will be making preparations for the team’s arrival.
 Also, all the other volunteers already in country will be away for the weekend, so it’s best you head somewhere to relax before your placement begins.
 You deserve it!
 Please check accommodation on Trip Advisor before booking, as they will have the most up-to-date information and reviews of any guesthouses.

 Your final day on placement is the Friday of your final week so you'll be working at projects until the late afternoon, please bear in mind that SLV.Global is not responsible for your transport back to the airport once your placement finishes and that the airport is not close to your homestay.
-We’re happy to help you book a taxi, but please budget approximately £40/€50/$55 (in rupees) for the trip.
+We recommend booking your flights anytime after 9pm on the Friday, to allow enough time to get to the airport.
+We’re happy to help you book a taxi there, but please budget approximately £40/€50/$55 (in rupees) for the trip.

 If you are joining the India programme please contact the team before booking your flights as you will need to book your flight home on a different day.
 If you need help or advice with flights, we work closely with Student Universe.
 You can get in touch with them on 0333 333 9224 or by filling in this form.